Watersheddles Reservoir

 Watersheddles Reservoir is an upland artificial lake in Lancashire, England.
-The reservoir was opened in 1877 by the Keighley Corporation Water Works, and is now owned by Yorkshire Water.
+The reservoir was opened in 1877 by the Keighley Corporation Waterworks, and is now owned by Yorkshire Water.
 It supplies water to the Worth Valley and Keighley area and compounds several streams at the source of the River Worth.

 Although the reservoir is just across the boundary of Lancashire, all of the water is used in the West Yorkshire region.

 Due to the peatland in the immediate catchment area, the reservoir is prone to a high acidity and discolouration in its water.

 History

 The building of the three reservoirs in the Upper Worth Valley (Watersheddles, Ponden and Lower Laithe), was so that the Keighley area could have a supply of fresh drinking water, and also in response to several droughts in the 1860s.
 These droughts forced residents in the Upper Worth Valley to raid mill-ponds for drinking water.

-In response to the flooding, and as part of their endeavour to improve the water supply in Keighley and its environs, the Keighley Waterworks Extension and Improvement Act 1869 (32 & 33 Vict. c. cxxix) was passed to allow them to build:
+In response to the flooding, and as part of their endeavour to improve the water supply in Keighley and its environs, the Keighley Waterworks Extension and Improvement Act 1869 (32 & 33 Vict. c. cxxix) was passed to allow the Keighley Local Board of Health to build:

 "...an aqueduct, conduit, or watercourse commencing in the hamlet or liberty of Oakworth, in the township and parish of Keighley, in the said West Riding, at a point situate upon the stream called White Reaps Clough, distant 132 yards, or thereabouts, from the junction of the said stream with another stream called Dean Clough, and terminating in the northern side of the intended Water Sheddles Reservoir (proposed to be constructed by the Local Board under the powers of "The Keighley Waterworks Extension and Improvement Act, 1869 ") at a point 35 yards to the south of another point 320 yards distant (measured along the highway next hereinafter mentioned) from the Standing Stone on the boundary between the counties of York and Lancaster, such stone being placed on the highway leading from Keighley to Colne, such termination being in the hamlet of Wycoller...."

 So although the reservoir would dam the River Worth, it would be located 100 yard over the county boundary in Lancashire, a situation that still exists today, with the reservoir in the Borough of Pendle, but with a Bradford (BD) postcode.
 The reservoir needed to be quite elevated in comparison to the town of Keighley, so that the water pressure would be sufficient to pump water to the uppermost areas of the town and adjoining localities.